elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 - Helping you get the apps you need
 - Empowering you with new features and settings
-- Evolving our developer platform and design guidelines
+- Evolving our developer platform

 To get elementary OS 7 now, head to [elementary.io] for the download—or read on for an overview of what's new.